HPV Screening in Leesburg

 Human papillomavirus (HPV), affects 79 million Americans, making it the most common sexually transmitted disease.
-HPV screening is readily available from the obstetrics and gynecology team at Midatlantic OBGYN with locations in Centreville and Leesburg, Virginia.
-Learn more about HPV — the risks, its management, and prevention — by booking a consultation at Midatlantic OBGYN.
+HPV screening in Leesburg and Centreville is readily available from the obstetrics and gynecology team at Midatlantic OBGYN.
+To learn more about the risks, management, and prevention of HPV book a consultation at OBGYN medical practice.
 Call the nearest office or schedule an appointment online.

-A few types of HPV can cause cancer, including cervical cancer, which is why HPV testing and prevention is so important.
+A few types of this virus can cause cancer, including cervical cancer.
+This is why it is important for women in Leesburg and Centreville to receive HPV screening and learn prevention methods.

 If abnormal cell changes persist, the doctors may recommend a colposcopy, a procedure that allows for a more thorough investigation of the cells.
 A colposcopy involves using a tool equipped with a lighted camera to look at your cervix more closely.
 The doctors may also take a biopsy of the suspicious cells during this procedure.